PyMVPA/PyMVPA/doc/source/glossary.rst

     A label is a special case of a :term:`target` for specifying discrete categories of :term:`sample`\s in a classification analyses.

+  Learner
+    A model that upon training given some data (:term:`sample`\s and may be :term:`target`\s) develops an ability to map an arbitrary :term:`feature` space of :term:`sample`\s into another space.
+If :term:`target`\s were provided, such learner is called :term:`supervised` and tries to achieve mapping into the space of :term:`target`\s.
+If the target space defined by a set of discrete set of labels, such learner is called a :term:`classifier`.

   Machine Learning
     A field of Computer Science that aims at constructing methods, such as classifiers, to integrate available knowledge extracted from